KChen-lab/SCMER/README.md

 It selects a compact sets of markers that preserve the manifold in the original data.
 It can also be used for data integration by using features in one modality to match the manifold of another modality.

+## Contact ##
+Please use the "Issues" to submit a question.
+You should get a reply in a few days.
+If not, please don't hesitate to email `shaohengliang@gmail.com` to bring it to my attention.

 ## Tutorials ##
 Tutorials are available at https://scmer.readthedocs.io/en/latest/examples.html